 While it's tempting to sit on the couch and inhale an entire pizza instead of hitting the gym, it isn't an entirely sustainable lifestyle.
 Sometimes we just have to pick ourselves up and break a sweat.
-Healthy living isn't so much about following a strict regimen as much as it's about knowing our minds and bodies—and practicing a routine that is energizing and easy to maintain).
+Healthy living isn't so much about following a strict regimen as much as it's about knowing our minds and bodies (and practicing a routine that is energizing and easy to maintain).

 Being the host of Top Chef has its perks, and being surrounded by decadent dishes is certainly one of them.
 That's why we're so impressed by the always glowing Padma Lakshmi.
-She knows how to balance her food-centric job and full-time role as a parent with a healthy lifestyle.
+She knows how to balance her food-centric job and a full-time role as a parent with a healthy lifestyle.

-Body activist and Sports Illustrated cover girl Ashley Graham is changing the way commercial advertising and the media define beauty.
+Body-positive activist and Sports Illustrated cover girl Ashley Graham is changing the way commercial advertising and the media define beauty.
 Curvy and toned, Graham is an advocate for healthy living.
 She describes herself as a "very active person" and enjoys all different kinds of physical activity, like dance, cardio, yoga, and rollerblading.

 We love Gigi Hadid's healthy living mantra: "Eat clean to stay fit; have a burger to stay sane."
 The young supermodel has been an athlete her entire life, and beach volleyball was her sport of choice in high school.
 Nowadays, Hadid hits Gotham Gym in New York for intense one-on-one wrestling sessions.
 "The key to working out," she told Vogue, "is to have fun."